-You should be familiar with the rule which requires accrued salary or bonuses to be paid via PAYE within nine months of the accounting period end in order to be eligible for a corporation tax deduction in the year in which a provision is made rather than the year of actual payment.
+You should be familiar with the rule which requires accrued salary or bonuses to be paid via PAYE.
+Within nine months of the accounting period end in order to be eligible for a corporation tax deduction in the year in which a provision is made rather than the year of actual payment.

-Occasionally the issue will arise as to whether payment has actually been made within the nine month period and for these purposes it is necessary to consider when remuneration is deemed to be paid.
-For tax purposes this is the same date as when the remuneration is deemed to be received by the director or employee and is the earliest of the date when payment is actually made and when the director or employee becomes entitled to payment.
+Occasionally the issue will arise as to whether payment has actually been made within the nine-month period.
+For these purposes, it is necessary to consider when remuneration is deemed to be paid.
+For tax purposes, this is the same date as to when the remuneration is deemed to be received by the director or employee.
+It is the earliest of the date when payment is actually made and when the director or employee becomes entitled to payment.
 This is also the relevant date for PAYE accounting purposes and must be within nine months of the balance sheet date for a corporation tax deduction to be granted in the year in which a provision is made and avoid relief being deferred until the period the remuneration is actually paid.

-Validity of Provisions in Year End Accounts
+The validity of Provisions in Year End Accounts

-For accounting periods beginning on or before31 December 2004the position was fairly straightforward as Standard Statement of Accounting Practice 17 permitted provisions to be made where it had been customary to do so in the past.
+For accounting periods beginning on or before31 December 2004.
+The position was fairly straightforward as Standard Statement of Accounting Practice 17 permitted provisions to be made where it had been customary to do so in the past.
 Since bonuses earned relative to a particular accounting period were invariably included as an expense of that period, even if actually paid at a later date, generally accepted accounting practice permitted the appropriate provision to be made.

-FRS 12 Provisions, Contingent Liabilities and Assets/FRS 21 Post Balance Sheet Events
+FRS 12 Provisions, Contingent Liabilities, and Assets/FRS 21 Post Balance Sheet Events

 - A present obligation (legal or constructive) must exist (on the balance sheet date) as a result of a past event.